 Triangle, Inc. is fortunate to have dedicated leaders that enable us to achieve our mission.
 Our Board of Directors and senior staff members are passionate about inclusion and opportunity for people with ability.

-Treasurer: Michael Moran, CFG Brokerage Network
+President: Michael Moran, CFG Brokerage Network

-Jim Beatrice, Retired, The TJX Companies, Inc.
+Clerk: Mark DeOliveira, The TJX Companies, Inc.

-Cara Hesse, Community Partner
+Jessica Black, Community Partner

 Coleman Nee, Chief Executive Officer

-Michael Mastascusa, Chief Financial Officer
+Michael Mastascusa, Chief Financial Officer and Chief Operating Officer

 Mike is a Certified Public Accountant and has an MBA from Babson College.
-Mike is passionate about teaching our organization the practices of fiscal responsibility so that we can continue to invest in exponentially valuable initiatives like EPIC.
+He is passionate about teaching our organization the practices of fiscal responsibility so that we can continue to invest in exponentially valuable initiatives like EPIC.
 Mike is a proud husband and father of four who resides in North Reading and spends many of his weekends refereeing or watching basketball.